St Paul's Cathedral

 What are the ticket prices?

-*Higher-pricedu003cbru003e*Prices are subject to change and/or discounts online. *Higher-priced.
-An adult ticket costs £17, children age 6-17 are £7.20.
+An adult ticket costs £17, children aged 6-17 are £7.20.
 Other pricing options including family tickets are available.

 Is there parking?

-There is parking nearby, charges apply.
+There is parking nearby, but charges apply.
 There are public transport links nearby.

 When are they open?

-The Cathedral is open for most of the year, although they are closed on a Sunday.
-For up to date opening times and dates please visit their website.
+The Cathedral is open for most of the year, although they are closed on Sundays.
+For up-to-date opening times and dates please visit their website.

 Dog friendly?